Shisius/Spirit/README.md

 	- spirit special msg handling

 SpiritMaster can:
-1. Look through spirit.d lib and run the spirits
+1. Look through spirit.d dir and run the spirits
 2. Check if spirit is alive and restart it, update spirit state If spirit doesn't answer, execute special_name check - if result is negative - restart
 3. CMD Request_spirit_note(role)